-The financial statements cover Galston Financial Services Limited (the company) as an individual entity.
-The financial statements are presented in Australian dollars, which is company's functional and presentation currency.
+The financial statements cover Galston Financial Services Limited (the company) as an individual entity, which is a forprofit entity for financial reporting purposes under Australian Accounting Standards.

 The company is an unlisted public company limited by shares, incorporated and domiciled in Australia.
 Its registered office and principal place of business is 348 Galston Road, Galston NSW 2159.